LibreCAD/docs/guides/drawing.rst

 .. note::
    Ensure with "Trim" is checked and "Radius" is set at "50" in the **Tool Options**.

 - As prompted in the "Command Line" dock, and on the Status Bar, select the first entity (the bottom horizontal line of the rectangle) and then
 - select the second entity (the left vertical line of the rectangle).
 - Press [Esc] to exit the command.

 The drawing should appear as: (Insert image)

 A previous example above left a diagonal line that is too long.
 The length can be easily trimmed:

-   - Click the "Trim" icon [insert icon]
+   - Click the "Trim" icon |icon76|
    - Click the top horizontal line.
 This line is the "limiting entity" that determines where the second line is going to be trimmed to.
    - Click the line to be trimmed, the "entitiy to trim" anywhere along the line that is to be kept (below the top horizontal line).
    - Press [Esc] to exit the command.